 Just like humans, lobsters are both left-handed and right-handed.
 Depending on the position of the crusher claw at the left or right side of the lobster’s body, you determine whether it’s left-handed or right-handed.

 8. Do Lobsters Taste Food With Their Legs?

-Yes, feet and legs of the lobsters are chemosensory.
+Yes, the feet and legs of the lobsters are chemosensory.
 Chemoreceptors are present on the small antennae in front of the eyes of the crustacean that helps it in tracking down the food by detecting distant chemical signals and odors that flow with the seawater.

 The digestive system of a typical American lobster comprises three stomachs: